I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/srb/nf-srb-scsiportnotification.md

 <p><b>CallEnableInterrupts</b></p>
 </td>
 <td>
-<p>Indicates that the miniport driver requires the operating system-specific port driver to call the miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557295">HwScsiEnableInterruptsCallback</a> routine.
+<p>Indicates that the miniport driver requires the operating system-specific port driver to call the miniport driver's <a href="storage.hwscsienableinterruptscallback">HwScsiEnableInterruptsCallback</a> routine.
 If this value is set, <b>ScsiPortNotification</b> requires an additional parameter: the entry point for the <i>HwScsiEnableInterruptsCallback</i>.
-The miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557312">HwScsiInterrupt</a> routine makes this call,<i> after </i>disabling interrupts on the HBA, to defer some interrupt-driven I/O processing if the HBA requires polling or stalling in the ISR.
+The miniport driver's <a href="storage.hwscsiinterrupt">HwScsiInterrupt</a> routine makes this call,<i> after </i>disabling interrupts on the HBA, to defer some interrupt-driven I/O processing if the HBA requires polling or stalling in the ISR.
 While the callback runs, system interrupts remain enabled but the miniport driver's <i>HwScsiInterrupt</i> routine will not be called.
-The <i>HwScsiEnableInterruptsCallback</i> is responsible for completing the deferred I/O processing and for calling <b>ScsiPortNotification</b> again with <b>CallDisableInterrupts</b> and the miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557288">HwScsiDisableInterruptsCallback</a> entry point.</p>
+The <i>HwScsiEnableInterruptsCallback</i> is responsible for completing the deferred I/O processing and for calling <b>ScsiPortNotification</b> again with <b>CallDisableInterrupts</b> and the miniport driver's <a href="storage.hwscsidisableinterruptscallback">HwScsiDisableInterruptsCallback</a> entry point.</p>
-<p>For a description of the optional parameters used with a <i>NotificationType</i> of <b>CallEnableInterrupts</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff564667">ScsiPortNotification (NotificationType = CallEnableInterrupts or CallDisableInterrupts)</a>
+<p>For a description of the optional parameters used with a <i>NotificationType</i> of <b>CallEnableInterrupts</b>, see <a href="storage.scsiportnotification__notificationtype___callenableinterrupts_or_calld">ScsiPortNotification (NotificationType = CallEnableInterrupts or CallDisableInterrupts)</a>
 </p>
 </td>
 </tr>